-Juliette Niehuss joined Kator, Parks & Weiser in the Summer of 2008.
+Juliette Niehuss joined Kator, Parks, Weiser & Harris, PLLC, in the Summer of 2008.
 Her areas of practice are employment law before state and federal courts, the EEOC, and the MSPB.
-Ms. Niehuss is currently a member of the New York State and District of Columbia Bars.
+Ms. Niehuss is a member of the New York State and District of Columbia Bars.

 Prior to law school, Ms. Niehuss lived and studied in Cairo, Egypt, and worked for the Institute for Policy Studies.
 Ms. Niehuss graduated Magna Cum Laude with a joint degree in Anthropology and Fine Arts from Amherst College in 2001.
 Ms. Niehuss is proficient in French and Arabic.